geode-sdk/docs/tutorials/buttons.md

 By using [AccountButtonSprite](https://docs.geode-sdk.org/classes/geode/AccountButtonSprite/), you can create button sprites with a cross base, like the buttons in the main menu.

 ### Example
-Here's an example on how you can create a category button sprite programmatically:
+Here's an example on how you can create an account button sprite programmatically:

 ```cpp
 #include <Geode/ui/BasedButtonSprite.hpp>